+At $t \ll T{R1,R2}$ the temporal behavior of the oscillators interacting with the reservoirs of the finite number of degrees of freedom coincides with the behavior predicted by the non-Hermitian Eq.
+(6) with the decay rates (10) (cf. the blue and red lines with the dashed black line in Figure 2).

-At $t > T{R1,R2}$ , the temporal dynamics of the oscillators interacting become more complex (Figure 2a).
-The revivals of the oscillations in the system occur at times $t \sim n T{R1,R2}$ , where n is a natural number [71].
-When revival occurs, the energy flows from the reservoirs to the system (Figure 2b).
+At $t > T{R1,R2}$ , the temporal dynamics of the oscillators becomes more complex (Figure 2).
+The revivals of the oscillations in the system occur at times $t \sim n T{R1,R2}$ , n is a natural number.
+When revival occurs, the energy flows from the reservoirs to the system.
 This behavior does not take place in the non-Hermitian systems describing by Eq.
-(6) (cf. the blue and red lines with the dashed black line in Figure 2b).

-Thus, the dynamics of the two coupled oscillators interacting with reservoirs of finite sizes can be described by the non-Hermitian Eq.
-(6) only at times much smaller than the
+(6).
+Thus, the dynamics of Hermitian system interacting with reservoirs of finite sizes can be described by the non-Hermitian Eq.
+(6) only at times much smaller than the return time.

-return time.
 For this reason, it is expected that an analog of the EP phase transition can be manifested in the behavior of Hermitian system only at small times.
 However, the question arises "is the EP phase transition manifested at time much greater than the return time?"
-Below, we show that the signature of EP phase transition manifests itself in the system dynamics even at $t \gg T{R1,R2}$ .
+Below, we show that this is so.
 We provide a new approach to describe the EP phase transition and introduce an order parameter that is suitable for both the non-Hermitian and Hermitian systems.
-Then, we demonstrate an existence of the signature of EP phase transition in the dynamics of entirely Hermitian system including the reservoirs with only several tens degrees of freedom.
+Then, we demonstrate an existence of the EP phase transition in entirely Hermitian (i.e. dissipation-free) system including the reservoirs with only several tens degrees of freedom.